nourabosen/Nour/content/posts/2025-20-04---forged-in-chaos-a-manchester-united-comeback/index.md

 ---

 ![Bruno Fernandes](/media/Bruno_1745098291580_0.png)
-> *“Take me home, United Road.
+> *“Take me home
-> Take me home, United Road…
+> Take me home, United Road.
+> To the place, I belong
 > To Old Trafford, to see United.”*
 ---